IsaacRe/vllm-kvcompress/vllm/kvcompress/README.md

-Get kv head sporadicity and num_queries_per_kv to the CompressionMetric.aggregate method Either profile mem for metric sorting/aggregation or allocate upfront Cache move needs to move the kv metrics as well
+Get kv head sporadicity and num_queries_per_kv to the CompressionMetric.aggregate method Either profile mem for metric sorting/aggregation or allocate upfront Cache move needs to move the kv metrics as well Transpose context_lens input to schedule_cache_evictions kernel Pass kv_metric_buffer_len to kvc attention kernel to filter which keys have their emtrics aggregated to After benchmarking, move to main branch and remove t1/t2 block table references (just use t1)

 ### Open Questions
 Re-adjust watermark level